ccanonguy/events-organizer/README.md

-# Events Organizer
+Events Organizer
 ===

 A python based text processor which uses NLU to keep track of the events.

-To get started with contribution,
+To get started with contributing,

 ### Getting started with git